There are now 3 possible online modes for units:

-- Level 3 option in the Classics and Ancient History; Archaeology major sequences
+- Level 3 option in the Classics and Ancient History major sequence

 - Level 3 elective

-- Typically this unit is assessed in the following ways: (1) sources tests; (2) a major essay; and (3) tutorial performance.
+Indicative assessments in this unit are as follows: (1) sources tests; (2) a major essay; and (3) tutorial performance.
 Further information is available in the unit outline.